FAQs

 Swimsuit or board shorts- If you are wearing a wetsuit you’ll want a non-cotton layer to wear underneath.

-Warm layer- We recommend bringing a fleece layer in case you get cold your guide can hold onto it in their dry-bag.
+Warm layer- We recommend bringing a fleece layer in case you get cold.
+Your guide can hold onto it in their dry-bag.

-What are the different rapids classifications?
+What are the different rapid classifications?

-Depending on river flows the age restrictions may change or the trips may be cancelled.
+Depending on river flows, the age restrictions may change or the trips may be cancelled.

 Class I - Moving water with a few riffles and small waves.